iq-motion-control/iq-module-communication-doc/docs/manual/manual_pulsing.rst

 .. note::

     When using voltage based pulsing, only voltages can be used to command a pulse.
-If the module is not in `voltage mode <throttle_mode>` or directly set with a control voltage the module will not pulse.
+If the module is not in :ref:`voltage mode <throttle_mode>` or directly set with a control voltage the module will not pulse.

 Next steps